TextControl/txtextcontrol-reportingcloud-php/doc/livedocx.md

 Unlike its predecessor, ReportingCloud offers a WYSIWYG online template designer, which you can use to create your templates.

-The PHP wrapper - which was authored and is supported by the project - gives you access to all ReportingCloud features, via an easy to understand API.
+The PHP SDK - which was authored and is supported by the project - gives you access to all ReportingCloud features, via an easy to understand API.

 If you have used LiveDocx in the past, you will quickly be able to create professional looking documents in Adobe PDF, MS Word and HTML formats with ReportingCloud.